Abastro/Funcy/STRUCTURE.md

 ## Behavior

 1. *Scope* is a range of a code where certain identifier reference could be used.
-E.g. Anything defined in set clause can't be used outside.
+E.g. Anything declared in set clause can't be used outside.

 2. Any reference by identifier should be declared before its usage in the scope, and should be defined later.